nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 ## Pre-requisites for NKP Deployment

+1. Existing Jumphost VM.
+See here for installation [steps](../infra/infra_jumphost_tofu.md)
-1. Download and install ``nkp`` binary from Nutanix Portal
+2. Download and install ``nkp`` binary from Nutanix Portal
-2. Find and reserve 3 IPs for control plane and MetalLB access from AHV network
+3. Find and reserve 3 IPs for control plane and MetalLB access from AHV network
-3. Find GPU details from Nutanix cluster
+4. Find GPU details from Nutanix cluster
-4. Create a base image to use with NKP nodes using ``nkp`` command
+5. Create a base image to use with NKP nodes using ``nkp`` command

 ### Install NKP Binaries